 Recovery from tendon repair involves several phases.
 Phase I is the protective phase, during which the injured tendon is protected by a postop bandage and subsequent light splint.
 The splint should be worn, as instructed by your CHT and surgeon; this may include the use of a sling.
 Phase II is the protected ROM phase in which your CHT will allow passive ROM (movement of an injured finger by the other hand) but no active ROM (movement of the finger by active muscle power).
 Phase III is the strengthening phase, which will be started once your CHT and surgeon advise it.
 Strengthening may take 3-5 months.

 Nerve repair has also benefitted from modern microsurgical repair techniques.
-Surgical microscopes allow for accurate use of microscopic sutures (the size of human hair) to repair nerves.
+Surgical microscopes allow for accurate use of microscopic sutures (the size of human hair) or the use of collagen sleeves to repair nerves.
 But recovery from nerve repair requires even more time as nerve regeneration is a slow, gradual process taking 6-18 months.
 Again your CHT will coordinate the recovery phase, which requires extensive “re-education” of the hand as the repaired nerves begin to recover.